Frequently Asked Questions

 2. Is there a residency requirement for scholarship eligibility?

 Applicants for the two WSF Merit Awards must be Wellesley residents.
 Applicants for all other WSF scholarships must be either graduates of Wellesley High School, or Wellesley residents.
 Residency is determined by the address on the parent/guardian and/or student tax return.
 WSF reserves the right to request additional documentation to determine Wellesley residency.

 3. What happens if my family moves out of Wellesley while I am attending college?

 Except for recipients of the two Merit Awards, it does not matter if your family moves out of Wellesley while you are attending college.
 You will still be eligible for WSF scholarship money.
 Merit Award winners whose families move out of Wellesley during their undergraduate studies will no longer be eligible for scholarship money from Wellesley Scholarship Foundation in future academic years.

 4. If I qualify for a scholarship through WSF, how does this impact financial aid that I might receive from my prospective college?

 Your award from WSF is determined after you receive your financial aid package from the college.

-Can the scholarships be used to defray room & board, book, or extracurricular expenses?
+5. Can WSF scholarships be used to defray room & board, book, or extracurricular expenses?